openmindculture/tools-settings/annotations-snippets.md

 - Babel
 - Webpack

+Assertion error: expected to find an element but never found it.

+How to check for presence and visibility in Cypress tests?

+AssertionError: Timed out retrying after timeout when expected the element to be visible.
+The element is not visible because it has an effective zero height of 0 pixels at context evaluation.

+In Cypress, the `cy.get()` method is one of Cypress’s most commonly used methods for interacting with elements on a web page.
+It allows you to retrieve an element based on its CSS selector and then perform actions or confirm its status.
+Cypress provides several ways to verify that an element is present on a page.
+To check if an element is present as an empty container, you can use the `cy.get()` method to get an element and assert that it should exist assertion in Cypress to see if it exists.

+How to use Cypress to submit a web form?

+It is unsafe to chain further commands that rely on the subject after .submit().
+The submit method cannot be chained off 'cy'.
+Submit can only be called on a single form.
+Submit is not an action command and does not follow the same rules of waiting for actionability.
+How does Cypress determine if an element is actionable?
+Cypress actions simulate a user interacting with your application.
+Under the hood, Cypress fires the events a browser would fire thus causing your application's event bindings to fire.
+Cypress will watch the DOM - re-running the queries that yielded the current subject - until an element passes all of these checks for the duration of the defaultCommandTimeout as described in depth in the Implicit Assertions core concept guide.

 How to use jakarta tomcat deployment descriptor syntax?

 The Jakarta Servlet deployment descriptor, commonly used with Jakarta Tomcat, is represented by the web.xml file located in the WEB-INF directory of a web application.
 This XML file is structured according to the web-app_X_Y.xsd schema.
 The complete syntax and semantics for the deployment descriptor is defined in Chapter 13 of the Servlet API Specification.